+Graduate study in the School of Social Sciences is offered in the following areas of emphasis:

+Anthropology (Ph.D. in Social Science)

+Cognitive Sciences (Ph.D. in Psychology or Social Science)

+Comparative Culture (Ph.D. in Comparative Culture)

+Politics, Society, and Social Issues (Ph.D. in Political

+Science or Social Science)

+Social Relations (Ph.D. in Social Science)

+HONORS

-Graduate study in the School of Social Sciences is offered in four areas of emphasis: Anthropology (Ph.D. in Social Science) - Cognitive Sciences (Ph.D. in Psychology or Social Science) - Comparative Culture (Ph.D. in Comparative Culture) - Politics, Society, and Social Issues (Ph.D. in Political Science or Social Science) Honors Honors at graduation, e.g., cum laude, magna cum laude, or summa cum laude, are awarded on the basis of grade point average.
-Of the graduating seniors, approximately 1% will be awarded summa cum laude, 3% magna cum laude, and 8% cum laude.
-Honors at graduation in Comparative Culture are based on a minimum of five quarters of course work in Comparative Culture and a minimum grade point average of 3.5 on all work completed.
-In order to be considered for honors in all other majors a student must have a minimum of 72 units in residence at UCI immediately prior to graduation and must submit an application for the B.A. degree by the end of winter quarter of the senior year.
-UNDERGRADUATE PROGRAM Requirements for the Bachelor's Degree University Requirements: See page 26.
+Honors at graduation, e.g., cum laude, magna cum laude, or summa cum laude, are awarded on the basis of grade point average.
+Of the graduating seniors, approximately 1 percent will be awarded summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
+In order to be considered for honors, a student must have a minimum of 72 units in residence at UCI immediately prior to graduation and must submit an application for the B.A. degree by the end of winter quarter of the senior year.

+UNDERGRADUATE PROGRAM

+REQUIREMENTS FOR THE BACHELOR'S DEGREE

+University Requirements: See page 22.

-School Requirements NOTE: School requirements do not apply to students who declared a major in Comparative Culture prior to fall 1979.
-See Comparative Culture major requirements. - A. Familiarity with some basic mathematical, computational, and statistical tools underlying modern social science.
+SCHOOL REQUIREMENTS A. Familiarity with some basic mathematical, computational, and statistical tools underlying modern social science.
 This requirement is met by passing three courses in mathematics (Mathematics 5A-B-C, Mathematics 2A-B-C, Social Sciences 11A-B-C, or Social Sciences 100A-B-C) and one course in computer science (Information and Computer Science 1). - B. An understanding of the fundamental concepts, analytical tools, and methods of social science.
 This requirement is met by taking two courses in the School of Social Sciences bearing a one-digit course number. - C. An understanding of important advanced areas in social science.
 This requirement is met by passing satisfactorily nine upper-division courses in the School of Social Sciences, where at least three of these courses comprise a module.
 (See "Courses in Social Sciences" below for a discussion of course modules.)
 For modules which are listed with more than three courses, the student may normally elect to take any subset of three courses in the module.
 Appropriate substitutions may be made upon petition. - D. Four additional social science courses from any level.